Vresod/legacyweb/README.md

 Contains a few games made by me and eventually a bunch of other people.
 Credit to [Scratch](https://scratch.mit.edu) for the game creation tool.

+#### Cookie Clicker

+I also have developed a seperate HTML cookie clicker that you can find [here](https://vresod.github.io/cookieclicker).

 ### Drawings

 The newest section!
 I put random drawings in here along with their title.
 Most will be clickable, going to their facebook link.